-It is well known that, in complete information games with common interests, there is a Nash equilibrium that Pareto dominates all the entries of the payoff matrix.
-A Bayesian game can also be formulated as a complete information normal form game.
-This means that in a Bayesian game with common interests there is a Nash equilibrium payoff that dominates all other feasible payoffs.
+It is obvious that, in complete information games with common interests, the pair of actions that gives the maximal payoff to the player is a Nash equilibrium.
+A Bayesian game can also be formulated as a complete information normal-form game.
+This means that in a Bayesian game with common interests there is a Nash equilibrium expected payoff that is maximal among all feasible expected payoffs.
 Therefore, in games with common interests, although there is typically more than one Nash equilibrium payoff, one is clearly more appealing than the others.